mimergel/sap-hana-vm/README.md

 * SLES 12 & 15
 * RHEL 7 & 8
 * VM sizes from 128GB to 12TB
-* Preparation of the OS with required patches and configurations according to relevant SAP notes
+* OS Preparation with required patches and configurations according to relevant SAP notes
 * HANA 2.0 DB Installation
 * Backup Integration into an Azure Recovery Service Vault including execution of initial backups
 * Execution of HANA Clound Measurement Tool (HCMT)